Blending of Low-Level Radioactive Waste

 NRC issued interim guidance to the NRC Agreement States on how to evaluate proposals to blend large quantities of waste until the Concentration Averaging and Encapsulation BTP is updated.
 Agreement States should conduct case-by-case evaluations in the meantime.

 NRC has obtained public and stakeholder input on the proposed revisions to the Concentration Averaging and Encapsulation BTP in workshops and formal notices for comment in the Federal Register.
-For the rulemaking that will address blended waste, NRC has also held several workshops and public meetings and will obtain public comments on the proposed rule when it is published.
-Schedules for development of the rule and guidance, including meetings and public comment periods, will be posted on NRC web site.
+For the rulemaking that will address safe disposal of all waste inventories, including blended waste, NRC has also held several workshops and public meetings to solicit public comments on its rulemaking approach and draft proposed rule language, and will continue to do so when the proposed rule is published in the Federal Register for public comments.

 The NRC Agreement States will have to adopt NRC's new regulation requiring a safety analysis of the disposal of blended and other LLRW.
 The Commission directed that the staff work closely with the Agreement States to ensure maximum State flexibility in drafting the rule language.
 With respect to the new guidance NRC is developing, Agreement States are not required to use NRC guidance.
 However, they frequently follow NRC guidance in making decisions on their licensing requests.